10 Functional Core Exercises for Stability and Strength

 7. Hollow Hold

 The hollow hold is a core exercise that targets the rectus abdominis, obliques, and transverse abdominis muscles as well as the lower back, hips, and glutes.
 Since the movement entails retaining a still position with the body in a concave form, it predominantly operates in the sagittal plane.
+It is one of the best functional core exercises for building endurance.

 Man performs hollow body hold in the gym.